ShatabdiBhise/Hypothesis_Testing/README.md

 # Hypothesis_Testing
-Hypothesis testing to test whether the university towns have their mean housing prices less effected by recessions.
+Hypothesis testing to test whether the university towns have their mean housing prices less affected by recessions.